There are many ways to find the right service for you.

 Metrocards are made of a plastic similar to credit cards.
 They are very strong and with normal use will last many years.

 The card fee paid by the customer contributes to the cost of metrocard production and distribution.
 Protecting your metrocard enables customers to transfer any balance to a new card.
-With the current system, a lost or stolen ticket cannot be reimbursed.
+With the old system, a lost or stolen ticket could not be replaced.

 The metrocard card fee is equivalent to, or less than, public transport smartcards in other Australian cities which range from $5-$10 for regular and from $5-$7 for concession, seniors and student.